psb/bucklescript.github.io/docs/browser-support-polyfills.md

 title: Browser Support & Polyfills
 ---

-BuckleScript compiles to JavaScript **ES5**, with the exception of allowing to compile to ES6 module import/export.
+BuckleScript compiles to JavaScript **ES5**, with the exception of allowing module import/export to compile to ES6.

 For [old browsers](https://caniuse.com/#search=typed%20array), you also need to polyfill TypedArray.
 The following OCaml standard library functions require it: